 A standard-grip rivet is simply designed to fasten two materials of a certain combined thickness.
 The grip is standard, meaning its size must closely match the thickness of whatever will be riveted.

 However, with standard-grip rivets, any variance outside of a given grip range can compromise the joint.
 In other words, standard-grip rivets must be precise to effectively work.
 Rivets with too much grip might require extra work for proper installation—and even then, the resulting strength may be diminished.

-- For projects requiring a wide range of grip thickness or products that differ by manufacturer or style, a wide variety of standard-grip rivets in your supply will be necessary.
+For projects requiring a wide range of grip thickness or products that differ by manufacturer or style, a wide variety of standard-grip rivets in your supply will be necessary.
 Inventory management becomes a challenge, and if you discover an area for which you don’t have the right-sized grip on hand, delays can occur.

 What Is a Multi-Grip Rivet?